ptagseth/kanoa-software/docs/new folder structure/concepts/production-order.md

 hide_table_of_contents: true
 ---

-# Kanoa Ops: Concept of Production Orders
+# Understanding the Concept of Production Orders in Kanoa Ops

 ## Overview